ksenia-el/currency-converter-bot-for-telegram/README.md

 Simple Telegram-bot to execute currency conversion (calculates total price for purchasing some amount of some currency).

-Can be found in Telegram by the name "Currency Exchange Bot (QAL project)" or by username @currency_exchange_info_bot

 This Bot knows the following commands:

 /start command - to reply with the welcoming message and info about the main commands to use